Megan Rohrer

+Rohrer has been profiled in international and national outlets including CBS News, BBC, and the San Francisco Chronicle.
+His 2025 book on San Francisco’s Transgender District was described as a significant contribution to preserving trans history and cultural memory.

 Early life and education

 Rohrer was born on April 3, 1980, in Sioux Falls, South Dakota.
 In 1998, they graduated from high school and enrolled at Augustana University to study religion.
 In college they came out as gay, and became president of the gay–straight alliance.
 They encountered resistance, threats, and attempted "cures" by fellow students for their sexuality.
 Rohrer graduated from Augustana in 2001.

 Rohrer moved to the San Francisco Bay Area in 2002 to continue their studies.
 By this time they had come to identify as transgender.
 Rohrer attended Pacific Lutheran Theological Seminary before transferring to the Pacific School of Religion (PSR) in Berkeley, California, earning a Master of Divinity degree from PSR in 2005 and a Doctor of Ministry degree in 2016.
+In 2024, Rohrer successfully defended his Ph.D. dissertation titled "Trans The*logy Without Apology."
+His Ph.D. is in transformative studies through the California Institute of Integral Studies and his dissertation was later published through Wilgefortis Press.